cbrem/wedding/_pages/en.md

 The reception, breakfast, and the Hoxton Hotel are in Williamsburg, Brooklyn.
 The other hotel (Aloft) is nearby in Long Island City.

-We recommend flying into Laguardia Airport (LGA) or JFK Airport, or taking the train to or Penn Station.
+We recommend flying into Laguardia Airport (LGA) or JFK Airport, or taking the train to Penn Station.

 # Ceremony